EDCD/EDDN/docs/Developers.md

    2. If the field is present in the `LoadGame` event, as in 4.0 clients, use its value.
-   3. If `LoadGame` does not have the field, as with 3.8 Horizons clients (up to at least `3.8.0.407`), you **MUST** set the value to `"CAPI-journal"`.
+   3. If `LoadGame` does not have the field, as with 3.8 Horizons clients (up to at least `3.8.0.407`), you **SHOULD** set the value to `"CAPI-journal"`.
+If, for reasons of code architecture, you are unable to determine that data was CAPI-sourced then you MAY set it to `""` instead.
-3. If you are sourcing data from other CAPI endpoints, i.e. for commodity, shipyard or outfitting messages, then simply set the values appropriately as per the CAPI endpoint the data came from:
+3. If you are sourcing data from other CAPI endpoints, i.e. for commodity, shipyard or outfitting messages, then you **SHOULD** set the values appropriately as per the CAPI endpoint the data came from:
-   1. If it's a commodity message then use `"CAPI-market"`.
+   1. If it's a commodity message, then use `"CAPI-market"`.
-   2. If it's a shipyard message then use `"CAPI-shipyard"`.
+   2. If it's a shipyard message, then use `"CAPI-shipyard"`.
-   3. If it's an oufitting message then also use `"CAPI-shipyard"`.
+   3. If it's an oufitting message, then also use `"CAPI-shipyard"`.

+   Again, if your code architecture doesn't allow for signalling that the data source was CAPI, then you MAY set it to `""` instead.

+For emphasis, **if you cannot set a data-source value, or an appropriate `"CAPI-..."` value then you **MUST** still send the field with an empty string value.

 ---